 FIGURE 2 The Evolving Definition of Quality Management

 Process Improvements in Quality Control

 Improvements always start by first understanding the issues that reside in a department.
-Typical activities in the Quality control department of a Pharmaceutical company would be to
+Following are some typical activities in the Quality control department of a Pharmaceutical company: